check-spelling/check-spelling-docs/Breaking-change:-Dropping-support-for-on:-schedule.md

 ### [[v0.0.22|https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22]]
 Will probably be the last version supporting `schedule`.

-It will probably include a warning linking to this item.
+It will include a warning linking to this item.

 ### [[v0.0.23|https://github.com/check-spelling/check-spelling/releases/tag/v0.0.23]]
 (or whatever comes after 0.0.22)